 This bug lesson plan & theme idea below is such a fun pre k lesson plan idea for children, as there is a lot of exploring and discussing when it comes to bugs and insects.

 There are a huge variety of common insects and bugs that children may or may not be familiar with.
 You can now take the time to present a preschool bug and insect theme that children will learn and have fun with.

-This lesson plan theme will help children to learn about bugs/insects using a variety of fun and educational activities and ideas for learning.
+This preschool bug theme lesson plan will help children to learn about bugs/insects using a variety of fun and educational activities and ideas for learning.
 You can add any ideas you wish to build on this fun educational activity.

 Ideas for Insect & Bug Theme Lesson Plans:

 You can use the simple ideas and activity suggestions below to begin to build your lesson plan for the children.
 Be sure to add your own related ideas and activities and have fun learning about bugs.

 Always try to make sure you have a variety of pictures of bugs you can correctly identify posted around the room.
 Find full color pictures and black and white pictures of different common insects and bugs that you can teach the children about.